Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 to create the appropriate DOM when the component appears on the page, and to update the component when its state changes.
-That's why a big part of Angular is its compiler: it takes all your HTML and generates the JS code necessary.
+That's why a big part of Angular is its compiler: it takes all your HTML and generates the necessary JS code.
 This compiler (and the runtime) has been completely rewritten over the last year, and this is what Ivy is about.
 This is not the first rewrite:
 Ivy stands for 'IV', 4 in roman numbers.
-The last time was in Angular 4.0, and maybe you did not even noticed it 😊.
+The last rewrite was done in Angular 4.0, and maybe you did not even noticed it 😊.
-But this is by far the deepest rewrite of the internals since Angular initial release: the Angular team is literally changing the engine (previously called View Engine) while driving.
+But this is by far the deepest rewrite of the internals since the initial release of Angular: the Angular team is literally changing the engine (previously called View Engine) while driving.